itspedia/itspedia.github.io/content/post/Introduction-to-Design-Systems.md

 - Style guide: Static documentation that defines how the brand is stylistically applied to interface elements.
 It contains high-level details about color, typography, iconography, and more.
 - Component library: A set of styles and components that can be used and shared among a team.
 A component library consists of common core elements that are used throughout an application.
 If supported by a design tool, they can automatically sync across design files when a change is made.
 Component libraries may or may not include living code.
 - Design system: A series of documented elements, components, and regions that include both design and front-end guidelines.
 The documentation contains live code examples, allowing cross-functional teams to easily reuse styles and components in several instances across an application.
 A design system also includes underlying design principles, rules, and guidelines that help a team build one or multiple products.

+# Design As a Language

+ The basis of language is composed of two attributes,
+ - Lexicon: Within a language, a lexicon refers to the total number of fragments (or words) that make up that language.
+These fragments form the foundation of a language and can be arranged and rearranged in an infinite number of ways.
+When viewed in their simplest form, these fragments are meaningless.
+Often, it isn’t until we begin using them as building blocks that we can derive meaning and effectively communicate with one another.
+ - Grammar: Language relies on a system of rules, known as a grammar.
+Without a shared understanding of the rules that govern a language, we are bound to experience misconceptions and communication breakdown.
+Once a grammar is established, we can focus on higher-level ideas, rather than form or structure.
+Within a design system, guidelines are introduced to form the grammar of our system.
+In other words, usage and technical guidelines help define when and how individual components should be used.

+ By thinking about design as a language system, we can create a lexicon comprised of elements and document a grammar, or series of guidelines, that govern their use.
+Each language contains a different set of a lexicon and a grammar, making the language unique.

+ In terms of a design system, guiding principles are used as the method to create a design language that is distinct to your organization.
+These principles enable you to build a relationship that addresses both user needs and organizational goals.